Short story by Michael Botur

 Big man NOT stoop, not crawl for tunnel.

 ‘I’ve lived here just over half my life, Kevin, and I tell you thees: there be nothing “good” about the government putting Oromo and Amhara together in the same house.
-Nothing good about giving amnesty to murderers just so they can say they’ve fulfilled their refugee quota.
-Recipe for disaster if you ask me.
-If you had seen the things Mengistu’s goons did to my people, to the Anuak, the Ogadeni, to the Omo.
-But most of all to the Oro– .’
+Nothing good about giving amnesty to murderers just so they can say they’ve filled their refugee quota.
+Disaster, this is!
+If you had seen the things Mengistu’s dogs did to my people, to the Anuak, to the Ogadeni, to the Omo.
+But most of all to the Orom– .’
 She bears her teeth, shakes your hand off hers.
 ‘To me.’

 The afternoon drags.
-Embarassment and shame has turned, during your last lecture, into glee.
-You’ve got a free ticket to kill somebody.
+Embarrassment and shame has turned, during your last lecture, into glee.
+You’ve got a free ticket to take somebody out.
 A critic of Nebeyat is a fair target.
-You can’t wait to tell him you’ve decided to kill Awane.
+You can’t wait to tell him you’ve decided to silence Awane.

-You vault the turnstile to get your train, drum your fingers, leap out the door as soon as the train stops and scuttle to Nebeyat’s house as quickly as you can.
+You vault the turnstile to get your train, tap your foot impatiently all the way, leap out as soon as the train stops and scuttle to Nebeyat’s house as quickly as you can.
+Disney Bike-Boy approaches, says Hi, dings his bell, sees what you’ve got in your hand and bikes away.

 Shewaynesh opens the door, steps behind it.
 She’s wearing the door as armour.

-You’ve picked up a weapon on the way – a piece of wood, with nails sticking out of it – and you pat it against you leg as you search the house for your soldier soulmate.
+You’ve picked up a long hard bottle of wine on the way and you pat it against your leg as you search the house for your man.

-‘Nebeyat, he Immigration they come, in white car.’
+‘Nebeyat, he Immigration they come, in white car, with police.’

 ‘HE NO IS HERE!
 HE DEPORTING!
 HE PRISON!’

-The house gets increasingly dark as you move through until you find Berhanu in the corner of the lounge, holding his pencil case and Phonics book.
+The house gets increasingly dark as you move through until you find Berhanu in the corner of the lounge, holding his pencil case and Hooked On Phonics book.

-The black glasses have been left for you on a $10 plastic child’s dining table with Dora the Explorer on it.
+Left for you, folded neatly on Nebeyat’s knife are the black glasses.
 You lift the glasses, push them on your eyes.
-You can feel the greasy warmth of Nebeyat’s skin on them.
+You can feel the greasy warmth of Nebeyat’s nose on them.

-‘I am so happy this danger man he gone,’ Berhanu says nervously, his pencil case and workbook clutched in his fingers.
-He’s not smiling or coming near you.
+‘I am so happy this danger man he gone,’ Berhanu says, his pencil case and workbook clutched in his fingers.

-You shut the door firmly and slide on the shades.
+You shut the door of the lounge and slide on the shades.
 The world is dark.
 ‘You sure he’s gone?’